uviclibraries/qualcoder/index.md

 ## Why use QualCoder?

 QualCoder offers several advantages that make it a practical and accessible tool for qualitative research:
 -  Free and open source
 -  Easy to use
 -  Offline functionality
 -  Works offline
 -  Cross-platform compatibility (runs on Windows, macOS, and Linux)
 -  Open-source and community driven development
 -  Supports for open standards (REFI-QDA Standard)
 -  Customizability (allow modifications)
 -  integration (Version 3.6 and above)

 ## How to get QualCoder?
 QualCoder can be downloaded from its official GitHub repository, where both source code and executable files are available.
 - Windows: Download the .exe installer for a straightforward "double-click" setup
--	macOS: Install the latest .dmg or .pkg file;
+-	macOS: Install the latest .dmg or .pkg file
-  -	you may need to grant permissions in your "Privacy and Security" settings
+   -	You may need to grant permissions in your "Privacy and Security" settings

 ## Learning Objectives